 6. Outfit Your House with Energy Efficient Lighting

-Clark Public Utilities has long provided free recycling and exchange of burned out CFLs.
-Customers can bring in burned out CFLs or CFLs that have been replaced with LED bulbs to any utility location and receive two free LED in exchange.
+Clark Public Utilities has long provided free recycling and exchange of burned out compact fluorescent (CFL) bulbs.
+Customers can bring in burned out CFLs or CFLs that have been replaced with LED bulbs to any utility location and receive two free LEDs in exchange each day.
 CFLs contain small amounts of mercury so recycling them properly is important for safety!

 For more tips, tools, and resources like these, visit the Energy Star website.